Mental Health Awareness Month: Why It Matters for Communities of Color

 Frequently Asked Questions

-A: Mental Health Awareness Month is observed every May in the United States.
-It was established in 1949 to reduce stigma, increase public understanding of mental health, and encourage people to seek support.
-It is observed through public education, media campaigns, and outreach by mental health organizations nationally.
+Mental Health Awareness Month is observed every May in the United States.
+It was established in 1949 to reduce stigma, increase public understanding of mental health, and encourage people to seek emotional support and treatment.

 Reflection Prompts

-What would change in your life if you had consistent, culturally grounded mental health support?
+What would change in your life if support felt culturally grounded, accessible, and genuinely available?

 Ready to Take the Next Step?